Djokovic through to third round at Wimbledon with win over Pavlasek

 Djokovic won the Wimbledon title in 2011, ‘14 and ‘15.
 But he has not won a major title since completing a career Grand Slam at the 2016 French Open.

+“It’s perfect.
+Exactly what I want,” Djokovic said.
+“I don’t want to have any five-set matches in there.”

-He will next face Juan Martin del Potro or Ernests Gulbis.
-Del Potro beat Djokovic in the first round at the Olympics in Rio de Janeiro.
+Djokovic will next face Ernests Gulbis.
+The unseeded Latvian defeated Juan Martin del Potro 6-4, 6-4, 7-6 (3).

-Roger Federer and Angelique Kerber are also scheduled to play on Day 4 at Wimbledon.
+Roger Federer and Angelique Kerber were scheduled to play later on Day 4 at Wimbledon.

 Federer, a seven-time champion at the All England Club, will play on Centre Court against Dusan Lajovic in the second round.
+The top-ranked Kerber will face Kirsten Flipkens on No. 1 Court.

-Dimitrov, the 13th-seeded player from Bulgaria, beat Marcos Baghdatis 6-3, 6-2, 6-1, while Ferrer advanced when opponent Steve Darcis retired with an injury while trailing 3-0.
+Dominic Thiem, Grigor Dimitrov, Gael Monfils and David Ferrer also reached the third round.
+Ferrer advanced when opponent Steve Darcis retired with an injury while trailing 3-0.

 Darcis is the eighth man to retire during a match this week.
 The Belgian took a medical timeout after 18 minutes of play and was unable to continue.

+One of the favourites in the women’s tournament, third-seeded Karolina Pliskova, lost on Centre Court.
+Magdalena Rybarikova beat Pliskova 3-6, 7-5, 6-2 to reach the third round for the second time in 10 appearances.

+Pliskova entered the tournament with a chance to take over the No. 1 ranking.

-Two-time major champion Svetlana Kuznetsova, seeded seventh, advanced to the third round along with 24th-seeded CoCo Vandeweghe.
+Two-time major champion Svetlana Kuznetsova, seeded seventh, advanced to the third round along with ninth-seeded Agnieszka Radwanska, 14th-seeded Garbine Muguruza and 24th-seeded CoCo Vandeweghe.

+Also, American wild-card entry Bethanie Mattek-Sands injured her right knee during a point and retired from her second-round match.

+Moving up toward the net in the opening game of the third set against Sorana Cirstea of Romania, Mattek-Sands slipped and fell.
+She immediately clutched her right knee.
+She could be heard screaming in pain and sobbing.

-Two players previously eliminated from the tournament were handed fines.
+Two players previously eliminated from the tournament were handed fines on Thursday.

 Bernard Tomic of Australia was fined $15,000 for unsportsmanlike conduct two days after he spoke about feeling “a little bit bored out there” during his match.